Jessica Origliasso

 Jessica Louise Origliasso (born 25 December 1984) is an Australian singer-songwriter and producer.
-She and her twin sister formed the pop band The Veronicas.
+She and her twin sister Lisa formed the pop band The Veronicas.

 Biography

 1984–2003: Early life and career beginnings

 Jessica Louise Origliasso was born in Queensland, Australia, the daughter of Italian-Australians, Joseph and Colleen Origliasso.
 She is older than her twin sister, Lisa, by one minute.

-2004–09: The Veronicas
+2004–2009: The Veronicas

 Lisa and Jessica impressed music executive Hayden Bell with their demo tracks, and were signed to Excalibur Productions Australia as songwriters in 2004.
 After being signed to Sydney based independent record label Engine Room Recordings, they received funding to travel the world to write and record demos with other songwriters.
 During this trip, they co-wrote songs that would be released by other artists, including: "What's Going On?" by Casey Donovan, "All About Us" by t.A.T.u. and "Faded" by Kate DeAraugo (also covered by Cascada).
 By the end of 2004 they travelled to America and signed with Sire Records, a subsidiary of Warner Music for a deal worth $2 million.
 Taking their name from a line in the film Heathers (1988), they called themselves The Veronicas.
 However the name was also connected to the Archie Comics character Veronica Lodge, leading to the owners suing them for trademark infringement, but resulted in a settlement which included the sisters appearing in the comics.

 The following year, they released their debut album The Secret Life of...
 (2005), which spawned their first major hit "4ever" peaking at number two on the ARIA Singles Chart and certified platinum, denoting 70,000 copies shipped in Australia.
 The album sold almost half a million copies worldwide and earned them an ARIA Award for Best Pop Release.
 In 2007 they released their second album Hook Me Up and its eponymous single scored them their first number one hit on the ARIA Charts and was certified platinum.
 The following single, "Untouched" became their global breakthrough song, reaching the top twenty of the Billboard Hot 100 chart, and the top twenty in seven other countries, including number one in Ireland.
 It went on to be certified platinum in the United States, with over one million digital downloads.
 They embarked on the Revenge Is Sweeter tour, their first to go global, which began in February 2009 and ended December.
 After concluding the tour, Lisa and Jessica decided to take time off from the group.
 Having promoted their second album since 2007, they were "ready to move on" wanting to "discover whether they could create separately as well as individually."